DorShaer/bright-github-actions/README.md

 - style: Changes that do not affect the meaning of the code
 - test: Adding missing tests or correcting existing tests

-Commit messages are automatically validated using commitlint.
+Commit messages are automatically validated using commitlint